Softtorch operators¤

 Arguments:

-x: Input Array of shape (..., n, ...).soft_index: A SoftIndex of shape (k, [n]) (positive Array which sums to 1 over the last dimension).dim: Axis along which to apply the soft index.
-If None, the input is flattened.
-Defaults to None.
+x: Input Tensor of shape (..., n, ...).soft_index: A SoftIndex of shape (k, [n]) (positive Tensor which sums to 1 over the last dimension).dim: Dim along which to apply the soft index.
+If None, the input is flattened before applying the soft indices.

 Returns: